 Newton Bhabha Fund

-The Newton-Bhabha Fund is one of the country’s main bilateral efforts in science, research, and innovation.
+The Newton-Bhabha Fund is one of the PhD scholarships for Indian students.
+It is the country’s main bilateral efforts in science, research, and innovation.
 It has been crucial in bringing together UK and Indian scholars to discover collaborative answers to global issues, as well as in increasing research and innovation capacity for long-term sustainable growth and social welfare.
 Newton Bhabha Fund prioritizes professional development by sponsoring PhD scholar migration, advanced training of early career researchers, organizing seminars for seasoned researchers, educating faculty in STEM teaching, and empowering women scientists via professional development.

 Scotland’s Saltire Scholarships

-Scotland‘s Saltire Scholarships is a scholarship programme given by the Scottish Government in partnership with Scottish institutions in the fields of research, technology, creative industries, healthcare, and medical sciences, and renewable and clean energy.
+Scotland‘s Saltire Scholarships is one of the PhD scholarships for Indian students.
+It is a scholarship programme given by the Scottish Government in partnership with Scottish institutions in the fields of research, technology, creative industries, healthcare, and medical sciences, and renewable and clean energy.
 This PhD scholarship in UK is given to those who aim to be important leaders in their future jobs, have diverse interests outside of their studies, and have a desire to extend their personal and academic experience in Scotland.
-The project provides up to 50 grants of £8000 each towards tuition costs for any one year of full-time study on a postgraduate Master’s degree at any of Scotland’s institutions.
+The project provides up to 50 grants of £8000 (INR 7.46 lacs) each towards tuition costs for any one year of full-time study on a postgraduate Master’s degree at any of Scotland’s institutions.
 In order to be eligible for a Saltire Scholarship, candidates must:

 - Have a conditional or unconditional offer of a seat at a Scottish university on a qualifying programme that will be taught physically in Scotland or online, or a mix of the two.